ruifelixpereira/iot-operations-mqtt-x509/README.md

 kubectl create secret generic x509-attributes --from-file=x509Attributes.toml -n azure-iot-operations
 ```

 ### Step 7.
-Check the BrokerListerner with TLS and authentication
+Check the BrokerListener with TLS and authentication

-Check that the default BrokerListerner is tLS enabled and authentication is also enabled:
+Check that the default BrokerListener is TLS enabled and authentication is also enabled:

 ```bash
 kubectl get brokerlistener listener -n azure-iot-operations -o yaml